-Briana Morrison is an Assistant Professor at the University of Nebraska Omaha.
-Prior to joining the college of IS&T, Briana worked for IBM for 8 years as a software developer and then transitioned to academia.
+Briana Morrison is an Associate Professor, Academic General Faculty in Computer Science at the University of Virginia.
+Prior to joining UVA, Briana worked for IBM for 8 years as a software developer and then transitioned to academia.
 She was an Assistant Professor at Southern Polytechnic State University (now Kennesaw State University) for 20 years in the Computer Science department.
 She was the Undergraduate Coordinator for the Computer Science and Software Engineering programs, helped to found the Computer Game Design and Development degree program, and served as the lead for 2 successful ABET accreditation visits.
-She has a bachelor’s degree in Computer Engineering from Tulane University, a master’s in computer science, and a PhD in Human-Centered Computing from the Georgia Institute of Technology.
+She has a PhD in Human-Centered Computing from the Georgia Institute of Technology, a master’s in Computer Science, and a bachelor’s degree in Computer Engineering.
+She also was an Assistant Professor at the University of Nebraska Omaha for 5 years where she taught programming courses and classes in the Masters of Computer Science Education Program.
+She has served on the ACM SIGCSE Board and the ACM Education Committee and is co-editor of EngageCSEdu.
 Her research area is Computer Science Education where she explores cognitive load theory within programming, broadening participation in computing and expanding and preparing computing high school teachers.

 Lauren Margulieux is an Assistant Professor of Learning Technologies at Georgia State University.
 She received her Ph.D. from Georgia Tech in Engineering Psychology, the study of how humans interact with technology.
 Her research interests are in educational technology and online learning, particularly for science, technology, engineering, and mathematics (STEM) education.
 She focuses on designing instructions in a way that supports online students who do not necessarily have immediate access to an instructor or professor to ask questions or overcome problem solving impasses.